 Sara is a world class champion for children, with 20 years of global and Canadian experience in the charitable sector.
-She is the passionate visionary behind Children First Canada, serving in the role of Founder and Lead Director.
-Effective September 5, Sara will also be the CEO of the Sheldon Kennedy Child Advocacy Centre.
+She is the passionate visionary behind Children First Canada, serving in the role of Founder and Board Chair.
+Sara is currently the CEO of the Sheldon Kennedy Child Advocacy Centre.

 You’ll find her name on several “most powerful” lists; she was awarded the prestigious Top 25 Women of Influence and is a three-time winner of the Top 100 Most Powerful Women.
 She has led national and global advocacy campaigns, shaped major public policy efforts, and launched philanthropic campaigns.
 She has learned multiple languages, and is fluent in the parlance of diplomacy.
 Her work has taken her into the top circles of power in the United Nations, national governments, and boardrooms around the world.

 In her previous role as the Director of the President’s Office of World Vision Canada, Sara was the chief advisor to the President and Board of Directors, and she has also been a Lecturer in Child Rights at Mount Royal University.

 As a regular contributor to mainstream and social media, Sara shapes public opinion on issues relating to the protection of women and children’s human rights.
 Sara currently serves on the Board of Dalhousie University’s Alumni Association and the Advisory Board of the Women’s Executive Network (WXN).
 She previously served on Dalhousie’s Board of Governors, Imagine Canada's Standards Council, the UN Advisory Council on Violence Against Children, and as Vice Chair for the Board of York Region Children’s Aid Society.
 Sara was named a member of the Diversity 50 by the Canadian Board Diversity Council.